In-app messages

 - Cancel - navigates your customer away from the in-app message, thus quitting it

-Limitations of the Native builder
+Limitations of the Native legacy editor

-- Custom fonts are not supported.
+- Custom fonts aren't supported.

 - PNG is the preferred image format.